Board of Directors of SSWSC

 Chris has been a Director of the SSWSC since 2015.
 Chris began his ski industry career in 1972, when he joined Sherburne Corporation (which later became S-K-I Ltd.) at Killington Vermont, serving as assistant to the president.
 In 1977, he was appointed general manager of the company’s Mount Snow Ski Resort and vice president of the Sherburne Corporation.
 In 1994, he returned to Killington to serve as S-K-I Ltd.‘s vice president of business development.
 In 1995, he was appointed vice president of Vermont operations for S-K-I Ltd., in which capacity he also served as president of the Killington and Mount Snow resorts.
 He returned to Mount Snow to serve as vice president and managing director in 1996, upon S-K-I Ltd.‘s acquisition by American Skiing Company (ASC).
 In 1999, he moved to the Steamboat where he served as president & COO of the resort until his retirement on June 30, 2015.
 Diamond is a past chairman of the National Ski Areas Association, Colorado Ski Country USA and past board member of the Vermont Ski Areas Association.
 He recently served as a member of the Board of Trustees of the Yampa Valley Community Foundation, the Urban Renewal Authority Advisory Committee, the Yampa Valley Airport Commission, the Board of Directors of the Steamboat Springs Chamber Resort Association and Government Affairs Committee of the National Ski Areas Association.
 He was a member of the 2008 University of Denver Strategic Issues Panel on Constitutional Reform.
 Chris earned a Bachelor’s degree from Middlebury College and a Master’s degree from University of Massachusetts.

 Ross has been a director of SSWSC since 2014.
-Ross has owned and operated a successful marketing services agency in Denver for the last 14 years focusing on creating, planning, executing and tracking consumer-focused, data-driven marketing campaigns.
+For 14 years, Ross owned and operated a successful marketing services agency in Denver.
+The business provided a variety of marketing services but focused primarily on creating, planning, executing and tracking consumer-focused, data-driven marketing campaigns.
 Prior to that, Ross worked in similar roles in different companies.
 Ross and his wife, Sally, live in Steamboat Springs and have three children.
 All three are or have been SSWSC athletes, participating in Alpine, Freestyle and Freeskiing.
-Ross’ oldest son is a member of the US Freestyle Ski Team.
+Ross’ oldest son, Ryan, was formerly on the US Freestyle Ski Team and his daughter works in the ski industry for Jackson Hole Mountain Resort.
 Ross graduated from Franklin and Marshall College in 1986 with a degree in Accounting and obtained his Master’s Degree in Marketing from the University of Colorado in 1992.

 Jeff Good is a director of the SSWSC and has served as a director since 2003.
 Jeff is the President and Owner of Good Dynamics, a second-home care, property management and administrative services company based in Steamboat Springs.
 Prior to founding Good Dynamics with his wife Nancy, he served for a short time as Director of Marketing and Public Relations for the SSWSC.
 Jeff was a freestyle moguls athlete in the SSWSC and went on to become the Head Mogul Coach for the U.S. Ski Team from 1991 to 1998, including the the 92’, 94’ and 98’ Olumpic Teams.